Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Rosetta Stone French course dashboard

-Now in practice, this means users are generally not provided with English translations, forcing them to engage directly with French from the start.
+Now in practice, this means users are generally not provided with English translations, forcing them to engage directly with the language from the start.

 Though challenging initially, this approach gets results in my opinion.
 By forcing users to think in French from the outset, Rosetta Stone ensures that learning is not just surface-level, but deeply ingrained.